Crackdown on Misclassifying Employees

 Article Date: Wednesday, June 11, 2008

 CONCORD – Four state agencies will be working cooperatively to help ensure that the rights of all workers are protected from the illegal practice of misclassification.
-The New Hampshire Department of Labor, New Hampshire Employment Security, the New Hampshire Insurance Department and the New Hampshire Department of Revenue Administration have met as part of a task force that will address complaints regarding companies circumventing state laws by misclassifying employees as independent contractors.
+The New Hampshire Department of Labor, New Hampshire Employment Security, the New Hampshire Insurance Department, and the New Hampshire Department of Revenue Administration have met as part of a task force that will address complaints regarding companies circumventing state laws by misclassifying employees as independent contractors.

 This illegal practice denies workers basic rights as employees and hurts the competitiveness of law-abiding businesses.
 Department of Labor Commissioner George Copadis said, “Each year the State of New Hampshire loses valuable employment taxes and unemployment revenues due to the misclassification of workers.
-The time has come for our agencies to join together to crack down on these illegal practices for the betterment of workers and all those businesses which operate honestly in our state.”Businesses and individuals that knowingly defraud any insurance carrier relative to workers’ compensation insurance policy may face criminal prosecution.
+The time has come for our agencies to join together to crack down on these illegal practices for the betterment of workers and all those businesses that operate honestly in our state.”Businesses and individuals that knowingly defraud any insurance carrier relative to workers’ compensation insurance policy may face criminal prosecution.

 In addition, companies that don’t provide proper workers’ compensation coverage for their employees may be assessed a civil penalty of up to $2,500 along with up to $100 per employee for each day of noncompliance, and may also face criminal prosecution.
 New Hampshire Employment Security may fine businesses up to $25 per day per misclassified employee and a possible additional discretionary $1,000 flat fine.
 The New Hampshire Department of Revenue Administration would require repayment of understated revenue plus up to 25 percent additional tax plus interest.